The History that Never Was

 6. Billy Anderson and Norman T Taylor both gave great service to the club and contributed greatly to all of the clubs successes.
 However they were not founder members of Ryhope YC FC.
 They joined the club from Junior football at the start of its second season, 1964/65, in the Seaham & District League.

 7. Norman T Taylor did not play over 680 games for the club.
 It is that far off the mark I can only presume that it was a misprint and, as a 6 is next to a 3 on some numerical key pads, it was meant to be 380.
-He played until 1975, a total of 11 seasons, although in the 1970/71 season work commitments limited his involvement with the club.
+He played until 1975, but due to work commitments he was not involved much in the 1970/1971 season.
+So a total of 10 full seasons.
 Considering there were only 13 teams in the Seaham league, 15 in the Houghton league and there was no success in 5 of these seasons the figure is in fact nearer to 410.

 8. It refers to one player having played 15 years for the club.
 What was the point